 3 Ways It Affects You

-- Gas prices rise -- Oil prices initially rose $2 a barrel, but eased later this week.
-Further volatility will drive up gas prices over the next few weeks.
+- Gas prices rise -- Further volatility will drive up gas prices over the next few weeks.
 Commodities traders are using this uncertainty as an excuse to boost oil prices, which they do every year at this time.
-Prices will drop by April.

-- Import prices drop -- Investors fled to safe-haven assets likes gold (up $28), the U.S. dollar and Treasuries.
+- Inflation remains mild -- Investors will stick close to safe-haven assets like the U.S. dollar, Treasuries and gold.
+The 10-year Treasury note yield will hover around 2.6%.
+That keeps interest rates low, and the dollar stable.
 Surprisingly, the euro is also becoming a safe-haven investment.
-As the dollar strengthens, it makes the prices of many imports higher.
-This may also slow economic growth for this quarter, as a stronger dollar makes it more expensive for U.S. exporters.
+As the dollar strengthens, it makes the prices of many imports lower.
+This may slow economic growth for this quarter, as a stronger dollar makes it more expensive for U.S. exporters.